RevitPythonShell (RPS)

 In practice, RPS and pyRevit often complement each other.
 You might prototype an idea with RPS (since it’s quick to test and iterate), then integrate that script into pyRevit as a polished tool for everyday use by the team.
 Many BIM managers use RPS for development and pyRevit for deployment of their custom tools, leveraging the strengths of both.

-AI-Assisted Automation: At its core, ArchiLabs uses an AI engine to interpret your instructions and translate them into Revit actions.
-It generates the necessary Python script behind the scenes based on your request (ArchiLabs - AI Agent Reviews, Features, Use Cases & Alternatives (2025)) (ArchiLabs - AI Agent Reviews, Features, Use Cases & Alternatives (2025)), but you never have to see or write any code — you just get the results.
-In effect, it achieves the same outcomes as tools like RPS or pyRevit, but without requiring you to manually script the logic.
-For example, you could tell ArchiLabs, “Create sheets for all floor plans and add room tags and dimensions to each,” and the AI will carry out all those steps.
-The heavy lifting of the Revit API (creating sheets, placing views, adding tags and dimensions, etc.) is handled automatically by ArchiLabs.
+AI-Assisted Automation: At its core, ArchiLabs Studio Mode uses an AI engine to interpret your instructions and translate them into design actions.
+It generates Recipes (design workflows), places Smart Components, and validates constraints behind the scenes based on your request (ArchiLabs - AI Agent Reviews, Features, Use Cases & Alternatives (2025)) (ArchiLabs - AI Agent Reviews, Features, Use Cases & Alternatives (2025)), but you never have to see or write any code — you just get the results.
+ArchiLabs Studio Mode achieves similar outcomes to tools like RPS or pyRevit for common tasks, but as a standalone web-native platform with its own CAD engine, it doesn't depend on Revit or any desktop installation.

 Conclusion